Takakiriy/typrm/README.md

 Specify the path of the folder containing the file to be searched in the `TYPRM_FOLDER` environment variable or the `--folder` option.

+This search is full-text search to the contents of the searched file.
+As mentioned above, contents with `#keyword:` tags are given priority displayed.

 Environment variables are written in the script that you create when you install typrm.